michaeljwalla/Luau/README.md

 Composed of game-specific modules* and a 2024 passion project.
 Unfortunately, it is dificult to utilize many of these without revising platform-specific functions.

 *some files may be duplicated into Luau/Modules.

-## /Modules
-General directory for code used as modules in other scripts.
-These can be- and have been used by others!